Pain · Positioning

 Family business vs VC-backed US competitors: credible without sounding small.

 • The about page is the founding story.
 Grandfather, workshop, post-war.
 Beautiful in Germany.
-The US buyer reads it as folklore and looks for the team page next, then the customer logo wall, then the news section, then leaves.
+The US buyer judges it as folklore and looks for the team page next, then the customer logo wall, then the news section, then leaves.

 • The press section is the local paper.
 Regional German trade press, chamber-of-commerce coverage.
-The US buyer searches for US trade press, US analyst coverage, US case studies, finds none, sorts the firm as not-yet-arrived.
+The US buyer searches for US trade press, US analyst coverage, US case studies, finds none, sorts the company as not-yet-arrived.

 !